jameskimmel/Nextcloud_Ubuntu/nextcloud.md

 ```

 ## Install packages
-Different versions of Ubuntu may have differing versions of PHP, for example Ubuntu 22.04 ships PHP 8.1, which is not the currently recommended version by Nextcloud.
-Nextcloud currently recommends PHP 8.2.
-Adding optional repositories to apt's sources (e.g. Sury's [ppa for Ubuntu](https://launchpad.net/~ondrej/+archive/ubuntu/php/) or [dpa for Debian](https://packages.sury.org/php/)) is beyond the scope of this tutorial, and will require modifying the name of libapache2-mod-php and all php modules to include the specific version number, e.g. libapache2-mod-php8.2 php8.2-apcu php8.2-bcmat and so on.I think it is simpler to use the Ubuntu PHP version, but adding a PPA is also not that hard.
+Different versions of Ubuntu may have differing versions of PHP, for example Ubuntu 24.04 ships PHP 8.3.6, which is by pure luck the currently recommended version by Nextcloud.
+If the PHP version does not match, you can add other repositories.
+Adding  repositories to apt's sources (e.g. Sury's [ppa for Ubuntu](https://launchpad.net/~ondrej/+archive/ubuntu/php/) or [dpa for Debian](https://packages.sury.org/php/)) is beyond the scope of this tutorial.
+I think it is simpler to use the Ubuntu PHP version, but adding a PPA is also not that hard.
 The choice is yours :)
-In this tutorial we will use the included PHP packages from Ubuntu.
-While 8.1 is not recommended, it is still currently supported by Nextcloud.
 For up to date system requirements, please visit [Nextcloud admin manual](https://docs.nextcloud.com/server/latest/admin_manual/installation/system_requirements.html)

-We install all the software that is needed plus some optional software so we won't get warnings in the Nextcloud Admin Center.
+We install all the software that is needed plus some optional software that is needed so we won't get warnings in the Nextcloud Admin Center.
+Ubuntu 24.04.01 comes with MariaDB 10.11.8 which is currently the recommended version.
 ```bash
 sudo apt install apache2 \
   bzip2 \